benrhughes/todotxt.net/README.md

 ### todotxt.net

 This is an implemention of [todo.txt](http://todotxt.com/) using the .NET framework.
-As far as I am aware, it is fully complient with [Gina's spec](https://github.com/ginatrapani/todo.txt-cli/wiki/The-Todo.txt-Format).
+As far as I am aware, it is fully compliant with [Gina's spec](https://github.com/ginatrapani/todo.txt-cli/wiki/The-Todo.txt-Format).

 There is installer for the latest version available from the [the main site](http://benrhughes.github.io/todotxt.net/).